 Year 12 Mathematics with Internals is for students who enjoy mathematics but prefer assessment through internals.
 The course covers most areas of mathematics: Systems of Equations, Graphs, Coordinate Geometry, Trigonometry, Probability Simulations, Sequences, and Networks.
 Students who successfully complete 12MAI have the option to continue with 13MAI in Year 13.

-Entry requirement: Students who have gained 12 or more credits in Level 1 Mathematics and Statistics but have not achieved eligibility for the 12MAE course in Mathematics.
-Entry may be at the discretion of HoF.
+Entry requirement: This course is intended for students who have gained 12 or more credits in Level 1 Mathematics and Statistics.

 Achievement Standards offered: (this may change slightly)